-Tool 4: MRL with explicit signaling (J0014 HHI)
+Tool 4: MRL with explicit signaling (JVET-J0014 HHI)

 Test MRL as proposed in JVET-J0014.
 Conventional intra picture prediction always uses the directly neighboring samples as reference samples for prediction.
-MRL extends the conventional prediction to use neighboring samples with one or three samples distance to the left and top of the current prediction block.
+MRL extends the conventional luma prediction to use neighboring samples with one or three samples distance to the left and top of the current prediction block.
 The conventional directly neighboring reference sample lines and the extended reference sample lines are illustrated in the figure below.
 The mrl_idx indicates which line to use in intra-picture prediction of a CU.

-Figure 18.
+Figure 24.
 Directly neighboring (nearest) reference samples in blue and extended reference samples in green used in MRL.